Tennessee Wildlife Resources Agency: Officer rank structure

 TWRA law enforcement officers are divided into a rank system similar to that of many law enforcement agencies, adopting the names and insignia of some ranks in the United States military.
 Majors are placed in charge of law enforcement activities within TWRA regions, assisted by a Lieutenant.
 Captains are in charge of law enforcement activities within TWRA districts.

 Law enforcement

 Today, TWRA officers are tasked with enforcing state and federal game and non-game wildlife regulations, including hunting, fishing and trapping.
 The TWRA is also responsible for enforcing all boating laws (such as patrolling for intoxicated boaters, checking for correct boat registration, and enforcement of safety regulations) and maintaining public boat access areas.

-Although TWRA officers concentrate on wildlife-related law enforcement and rarely are called to enforce other laws, they carry not only state-level commissions, but commissions granted by the federal government as well, giving them the ability and responsibility to enforce all state, local, and federal codes.
+Although TWRA officers concentrate on wildlife-related law enforcement and rarely are called to enforce other laws, they carry both state-level commissions and commissions granted by the federal government, giving them the ability and responsibility to enforce all state, local, and federal codes.